doivglser/mindevenviro-fanciful/README.md

 # TODO:

-* Rewrite all scripts to be portable to: Debian, Fedora, CentOS and MacOSX
+* Portability to: Debian, Fedora, CentOS, and MacOS

-* install joomla CMS
+* Joomla CMS

 * I search for the right MySQL syntax to delete id's.